alantero/guitar_scale_finder/README.md

 A small Python app that renders a **guitar fretboard** and highlights notes based on what you select in a **PyQt (Qt) GUI**.
 It is useful for visualizing **chords, scales, and custom degree formulas** across the neck (up to 24 frets).

----

-## Screenshot

-Save a screenshot of the running app as:

-- `docs/gui.png`

-Then it will show here:

 ![GUI Screenshot](docs/gui.png)

 ---